kekse1/norbert/README.md

 ### Update (**2024-08-24**)
-Nearly reached the 2nd version.. after I simulated and calculated a bit around, and thought more about the techniques, I realized at first I've to save ressources.
+Nearly reached the 2nd version.. after I simulated and calculated a bit around, and thought more about the techniques, I realized at first that I had to save ressources.
 The real algorithm for an artificial "ghost" is included, but not in it's whole form.. this will be there when the processes get more virtual/abstract/.. parallelism. ..
 Cause it's all about virtuality.